 Nestlé believes that water is a human right.
 The company supports the United Nations’ SDG 6 and has made a commitment to improve water, sanitation and hygiene promotion (WASH) in communities where it works.
 As a water specialist, it’s my job to develop the programmes and partnerships that help Nestlé deliver this commitment.

-In October, I travelled to Sub-Saharan Africa.
-I was overseeing Nestlé’s WASH programme in collaboration with the International Federation of the Red Cross and Red Crescent Societies (IFRC).
+In October 2018, I travelled to Sub-Saharan Africa.
+I was overseeing Nestlé’s WASH program in collaboration with the International Federation of the Red Cross and Red Crescent Societies (IFRC).
 Many countries in the region lack proper water and sanitation infrastructure so improving services there is vital.

 As part of my trip, I visited the Sululta district in Ethiopia.
 The watershed there faces serious environmental and social challenges; many people have to fetch water from unsafe sources and open defecation is still widely practiced, particularly by children.